How to Quiet ATV Exhaust Noise – Your 12 Best Options

 9. DIY Quiet Baffle Modification

-If there are no bolt-on quiet core kits available for your muffler, consider making one on your own.
-You should be able to achieve just as good or even better results as with the store-bought kits.
+If no bolt-on quiet core kits are available for your muffler, consider making one on your own.
+You should achieve just as good or even better results as with the store-bought kits.

 Get inexpensive universal baffle inserts and fit them into your exhaust system.
 These inserts come in a variety of shapes and sizes.
 Find one that fits the diameter of your exhaust pipe.

-Depending on your bike’s piping design, you can make it fit by disconnecting a joint and tacking it or bolting it in place inside the pipe.
+Depending on the piping design of your ATV, you can ensure a proper fit by disconnecting a joint and securing it in place inside the pipe through welding or bolting.

-Alternatively, you can make an extension pipe at the rear of your muffler that contains the baffle insert.
+Alternatively, you can make an extension pipe behind the muffler that contains the baffle insert.

 This is probably the best (cheapest and least ugly) budget solution for those looking to make their stock exhaust more silent.

-This modification should work fine on most bikes for low RPM trail riding or utility work.
+This modification should work fine for low RPM trail riding or utility work on most bikes.
 For racing applications, it is likely not the best option.
 Just make sure you restrict airflow too much so that you build up back pressure that can damage your engine.

 More on that further down.